 13. Data Driven Marketing

 There are two types of marketers: those who want to use what’s popular and those who use what works, regardless of whether it’s popular or not.
-Data tells you what’s really moving the needle, and the truth is that every marketer needs to be conscious of it.
+Data tells you what’s really moving the needle, and the truth is that every Marketing Trends needs to be conscious of it.
 If you aren’t fluent in Facebook ads and conversion ratios, for example, then you’re missing a crucial part of every marketer’s essential toolbox.

 14. Social Media “Buy” Buttons